Google Business Profile: Local SEO Guide for Beginners

 4. Encourage Reviews and Answer Questions

-Don’t forget to ask your customers about your product’s satisfaction and encourage them to leave a review on Google accordingly.
+Don’t forget to ask your customers about your product’s satisfaction and encourage them to leave reviews on Google accordingly.

 How long does Google Business take to verify?